ESDS Software Solutions plans to expand current data centres in Mumbai and Bangalore

 Currently, ESDS operates out of six centers across India in Mohali, Delhi, Navi Mumbai, Nasik, Bhubaneswar, and Kolkata.

 “The two data centers (Mumbai and Bangalore) will be larger compared to their current size.
 Over time, we evolved into a data center company and then a cloud company with multiple patents.
-We became the first cloud service provider of India in 2010,” said Piyush Somani, Chairman, CMD & CEO of ESDS Software Solutions.
+We became the first cloud service provider of India in 2010,” said Piyush Somani, Founder, CMD & CEO of ESDS Software Solution Limited and President of CCICI.

 Out of these centres, the company deals with workloads related to the BSFI vertical.
 ESDS has 450 banking customers, with around 400 corporative banks, and big players like Union Bank of India, all the Prime Minister initiatives like MUDRA bank, Start-up India, Stand up India, Udyami Mitra, Pradhan Mantri Ujjwala Yojana, a company statement said.